influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.8/guides/migration.md

 - InfluxDB OSS instance of **InfluxDB 1.7.10 or later**.
 - InfluxDB Enterprise cluster running **InfluxDB Enterprise 1.7.10 or later**

   {{% note %}}
-    Make sure your version of OSS and Enterprise is the same, for example, InfluxDB 1.8 and InfluxDB Enterprise 1.8.
+  Make sure your OSS and Enterprise version is the same, for example, InfluxDB 1.8 and InfluxDB Enterprise 1.8.
   {{% /note %}}

 - Network accessibility between the OSS instances and all data and meta nodes.